adblockplus/adblockpluschrome/README.md

     location.href = "qunit/index.html";

 The unit tests will run automatically once the page loads.
-You can also run these tests with a headless Firefox process.
+You can also run these tests with a headless Firefox or Chromium process.
 Install the dependencies first:

     npm install

-Start the testing process:
+Start the testing process for all browsers:

     npm test

+Start the testing process in one browser only:

+    npm test -- -g <gecko/chrome>

 Linting
 -------